mechgguy/eestech-hackathon/README.md

 16. We envisage to build a fully capable chatbot as an application had we had more time on the project.

 ## Project Outcome Overview
 We have dereived a correct prompt with post-processing or parsing of the result such as to obtain a robust result output from the LLM which can be used by internal users so as to improve the customer experience.
+We also have UIs in Command Line and Web based supoorting our work, both use the same scripts and model for implementation and are rudimentary in nature.

 ## Future Improvement Outlook
 As stated with more time duration, the team could have worked more on getting the data from the Infineon User Community using a web scrapper.
 A dummy version was tried and the title of the issues was obtained but it was observed that to gather all the information was too complex and time consuming so the endeavour was abandoned.

 Another area where focus was left out was the comparision and implementation of different LLMs and their finetuning over the input data.
 We remarked that such a small amount of data would not create an appreciable change in the internet scaled trained state of the art LLMs used.
 Also, we did glance over the hyperparameters of the model selected but that was too forgone over other priority issues like prompt engineering.

 We started working on the UI on the final day, and would like to improve much on this rudimentary UI.
+The current UI comprise of a command line UI and a web UI.
+We envisage better post processing and better visualisation had more time been available.

+## Special Section (Feedback to Organisers)
+- We would have liked if the competition was bigger and better advertised.
+- We would have liked if technical support be provided in person for all days.
+- We would have liked if we would have been provided with a common cloud cluster to compensate for different infrastructures and computational capabilities of personal laptops for a competition involving generative AI.
+- We would have liked it better if the final presentation was in person.

 ## Contributors
 Team 10 EESTEC LC Aachen AI Hackathon 2024